diki-haryadi/go-micro-template/README.md

 ## Status

-The template project is in alpha status.
+The template project is in beta status.

 ## Reference